 A chance encounter

-On New Year’s day in Dubai, I was propositioned for sex by a 25-year Nigerian woman I will call Amy.
+On New Year’s Eve 2019 in Dubai, I was propositioned for sex by a 25-year-old Nigerian woman I will call Amy.
 After declining we chatted and I discovered that she had been trafficked from Nigeria in August 2019 on the promise of a lucrative sales job.
 Orphaned at 18yrs after her parents were both killed in a car crash, Amy looked after her younger brother, selling things she made in the local market to feed them.
 Not hard to see why she had jumped at the opportunity to improve their situation.